thehui87/Learning-Godot/tutorial_canvas_layers.md

 But this is not enough.
 There are often situations where the game or application may not want _everything_ transformed by the canvas transform.
 Examples of this are:

-* **Parallax Backgrounds**: Backgrounds that move slower than the rest of
+* **Parallax Backgrounds**: Backgrounds that move slower than the rest of the stage.
 * **HUD**: Head's up display, or user interface.
-If the world moves, moving the life counter, points, etc is wrong.
+If the world moves, the life counter, points, etc must stay static.
-* **Transitions**: Effects used for transitions (fades, blends) may want to remain at a fixed location.
+* **Transitions**: Effects used for transitions (fades, blends) may also want it to remain at a fixed location.

 How can these problems be solved in a single scene tree?